centarro/commerce-docs/docs/v1/developer-guide/getting-started.md

 <a id="l10n"> </a>
 <h3>8.
 Localization and Variable Strings</h3>

-In Ubercart we provided numerous configuration options to override interface strings, like the text used on the Add to Cart button.
+In Ubercart, we provided numerous configuration options to override interface strings, like the text used on the Add to Cart button.
 This presented a problem for multilingual sites, as Drupal's localization system can translate string literals but not variables.
 (For more information, see documentation on the <a href="https://api.drupal.org/api/function/t/7">t()</a> function.)

 To correct this problem, the ability to override strings via custom settings forms will not be provided by the core modules.
 Instead, we will instruct administrators to use the <a href="https://drupal.org/project/stringoverrides">String Overrides</a> module (or whatever comparable systems exist).